Jaimeloeuf/Promist/server/Promist_service/API.md

 All URLs will have, "/api/" prepended to it.
 The "api" in the URLs will have a version attached to it.

+MvP of the product will be the basic CRUD operations for the Promises

 ## GET

 /user/:userID/promises/all